khudgins/documentation/console/network/load_balancers.rst

 manifest as an error.

 .. note:: It is possible to re-configure additional data centers after the load balancer has been created.
-Additionally, in a clustered environment, enStratus knows not to start any servers in a data center that is unassociated with the load balancer.
+Additionally, in a clustered environment, Enstratius knows not to start any servers in a data center that is unassociated with the load balancer.

-Budget code and user group are the budget code and user group attributes that enStratus will use to track billing charges and access rights.
+Budget code and user group are the budget code and user group attributes that Enstratius will use to track billing charges and access rights.

 The last step in configuring an elastic load balancer is to configure the protocols that